June 29, 2020

 This command is quite complex with a long list of functions such as adding new files into an existing archive, listing the content of an archive, extracting the content from an archive, and many more.
 Check out some practical examples to know more about other functions.

-chmod is another essential command, used to change the read, write, and execute permissions of files and directories.
+chmod is another Linux command, used to change the read, write, and execute permissions of files and directories.
 As this command is rather complicated, you can read the full tutorial in order to execute it properly.

 In Linux, all files are owned by a specific user.
 The chown command enables you to change or transfer the ownership of a file to the specified username.
 For instance, chown linuxuser2 file.ext will make linuxuser2 as the owner of the file.ext.